Booking Terms & Conditions

-- He/she accepts responsibility for passing all documentation and information in regards to the booking on to all persons named on the booking
+e.
+He/she accepts responsibility for passing all documentation and information in regards to the booking on to all persons named on the booking.

 You may book with us by telephone, online or via one of our authorised travel agents.
 Once we (or your authorised travel agent) have received all appropriate payments, we will, subject to availability, confirm your holiday over the telephone (where you or your travel agent make the booking by telephone) or by e-mailing or otherwise sending a booking confirmation letter/invoice to the party leader.
 We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
 Where you book through one of our authorised travel agents, the booking confirmation letter/invoice and all other communications will be sent to your agent and you should also contact us through the agent.
 Alternatively, you can book online via our website in which case your holiday booking will be acknowledged by e-mail and a booking confirmation letter/invoice will follow.
 The acknowledgement of your booking is not a confirmation of it and does not create a legally binding contract.
 A binding contract between you and us only comes into existence once we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you or your travel agent.
 All references in these booking conditions to the confirmation of your booking means the booking confirmation letter/invoice.
 A provisional booking can be made by phone but you must send the applicable payment within 7 days, or the provisional booking will automatically lapse.

 Please note that you are entirely responsible for ensuring that everyone in your party has the necessary correct and up-to-date personal documentation before you start the tour and that you all fulfil the passport, visa, health and any other entry requirements applicable to your chosen tour.
-We do not accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
-If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty, costs or expenses being imposed on us, you will be responsible for reimbursing us accordingly.
+We do not accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation or to meet those entry requirements.
+If failure to have any necessary travel or other documents, or to meet entry requirements, results in fines, surcharges or other financial penalty, costs or expenses being imposed on us, you will be responsible for reimbursing us accordingly.
 In addition, should you be unable to travel on the holiday as a result, cancellation charges as shown in clause 8 of these booking conditions will apply.

 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
 Information is available from your GP surgery and from the National Travel Health Network and Centre www.nathnac.org. and also on www.nhs.uk/Livewell/Travelhealth.
-For European holidays, you should obtain the European Health Insurance Card (EHIC) prior to departure from www.ehic.org.uk for access to health care in many European countries.
-An EHIC is not a substitute for travel insurance.
-Some nations require proof of vaccinations for all travelers.
+For European holidays, existing European Health Insurance Cards (EHIC) will remain valid until their expiry, after which time you should obtain a UK Global Health Insurance Card (GHIC), prior to departure for access to health care in many European countries.
+Access to health care provisions may change and you are advised to check https://www.gov.uk/visit-europe-1-january-2021 and https://www.gov.uk/guidance/uk-residents-visiting-the-eueea-and-switzerland-healthcare for updates affecting your travel.
+Neither the EHIC nor GHIC are valid substitutes for travel insurance.
+Some nations require proof of vaccinations for all travellers.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination and we would advise that you check with a doctor or clinic not less than six weeks prior to departure to ensure that you have met the necessary requirements and have the applicable information.